-DiSalvo’s scholarship draws together theories and methods from design, the social sciences, and the humanities, to analyze the social and political qualities of design, and to prototype experimental systems and services.
-Current research domains include civics, smart cities, the internet of things, food systems, and environmental monitoring.
-Across these domains, DiSalvo is interested in how practices of participatory and public design work to articulate issues and provide resources for new forms of collective action.
+DiSalvo’s scholarship draws together theories and methods from design, the social sciences, and the humanities, to analyze the social and political qualities of design and to prototype experimental systems and events.
+Current research interests include participatory approaches to smart cities, the role of data in community / diverse economies, and theorizing new genres of design.
+Across these domains, DiSalvo is interested in how practices of public design work to articulate issues and provide resources for new forms of collective action.

 DiSalvo publishes regularly in design, science and technology studies, and human-computer interaction journals and conference proceedings.
 His first book, Adversarial Design, is part of the Design Thinking, Design Theory series at MIT Press.
 He is also a co-editor of the MIT Press journal Design Issues.

 DiSalvo’s experimental design work has been exhibited and supported by the ZKM (Center for Art & Media, Karlsruhe, Germany), Grey Area Foundation for the Arts (San Francisco), Times Square Arts Alliance, Science Gallery Dublin, and the Walker Arts Center (Minneapolis).

 DiSalvo holds a Ph.D. in Design from Carnegie Mellon University (2006).
 From 2006 – 2007 he was a post-doctoral fellow at Carnegie Mellon University with joint appointments in the Studio for Creative Inquiry and the Center for the Arts in Society.